 The trolls are yet another example of fantastic beasts.
 Not the salty teenage basement-dwelling kind of trolls.
-The real deal are the giant humanoids that live in the mountains.
+The giant humanoids that live in the mountains are the real deal to my opinion.
 They turn into rock when exposed to sunlight.
 That would explain a lot of weird basalt rock formations in Iceland.
-Pay a visit to the Icelandic Elf School (Álfaskólinn) if you'd like to learn more.
-It's an actual school with lectures and courses.
+Pay a visit to the Icelandic Elf School (Álfaskólinn) if you’d like to learn more.
+It’s an actual school with lectures and courses.
 You can even get a diploma.
 They also do aura reading and past-life exploration.
-It's a form of hypnosis meant to take your ego way back into past lives.
-There's a pagan temple being constructed in Reykjavík.
-The ancient polythetic religion called Ásatrú is gaining popularity in these parts.
+It’s a form of hypnosis meant to take your ego way back into past lives.
+There’s a pagan temple being constructed in Reykjavík.
+The ancient polytheist religion called Ásatrú is gaining popularity in these parts.
 They worship the old Norse pantheon: Odin, Thor, and the rest of the merry family.
 They host different ceremonies like weddings, summer solstice celebrations and such.

 Reykjavík isn’t a city of heathens; there is room for Christians as well.
 The fairly new Hallgrímskirkja Cathedral stands tall in the capital.
 It’s not beautiful, but it fits right in.
 I’d say it looks like an upside-down geyser blowing concrete.
 The view from the tower is the best.
 You can see the entire Reykjavík from up there.
 There’s even an elevator, so you don’t need to climb the stairs.
 What you’ll see from up top is a very unique city.
 Tourism in Reykjavík itself is in its infancy.
 In fact, they decided that it could be their strong point during the global financial crisis.
 Prices are ridiculously high; not just the attractions but also the costs of living.
 People struggle, complain but they’re generally happy.
 The real issue is that central Reykjavík is being turned into a hotel district.
 People don’t want their cute handicraft workshops and bars demolished.
 That’s relatable.
 There isn’t much to see in the city.
 There’s a National Museum, Whale Museum, and the Icelandic Phallological Museum (Penis Museum).
 You’ll find some great bars and the best fish and chips outside of UK.
 Thing is: Reykjavík is a great place to live in, just not the best pick for a city break.
 For the most part, it’s a base from which visitors explore the rest of the island.